 As with otitis media (above), children may acquire hearing loss in the early years of their lives.
 Ototoxic medication, such as aminoglycoside antibiotics, may cause hearing loss by damaging inner ear hair cells.
 Other diseases such as meningitis, measles, encephalitis, chicken pox, influenza, and mumps may cause hearing loss as well.
 Additionally, head injuries, second hand smoke, and exposure to loud noise may permanently damage hearing in children.

 Most infants are screened for hearing loss in the first few weeks of their lives.
 If hearing loss develops later, parents may recognize a delay in certain developmental stages in childhood.
 You may find a guide provided by ASHA on developmental benchmarks here.

 Detecting hearing loss early on and seeking treatment as soon as possible will benefit the child’s language, social, behavioral, and academic development as they grow.

 Treating Hearing Loss in Children

-There are many avenues to treat hearing loss in children.
-At Fidelity Hearing Centers, our audiologists provide hearing exams.
-We will determine the degree and type of hearing loss, and also suggest the best course of treatment for your child.
+At Fidelity Hearing Centers, our audiologists provide hearing exams to children with a suspected hearing loss.
+If present, we will determine the degree and type of hearing loss, and also suggest the best course of treatment for your child.
 Additionally, Fidelity Hearing Centers will follow up and monitor your child’s progress and ensure the best fit for hearing aids as they grow.